timjogorman/RicherEventDescription/guidelines.md

 \color{black

-\subsection{Discussions, Generalizations, and other EVENTs which aren't on the timeline
+#### Discussions, Generalizations, and other EVENTs which aren't on the
+timeline

 \label{discussion